parrt/msds501/projects/wordsim.md

 ========================== 11 passed in 11.59s ===========================
 ```

-**That test rig must run in under 40 seconds on my machine to get credit for the project.**
+**That test rig must run in under 30 seconds on my machine for you to get credit for the project.**